mrajabinasab/Randomized-PCA-Forest/README.md

 ## Citation

-If you use our metrics in your research, please cite the original paper:
+If you use our method in your research, please cite the original paper:

 ```